Demon to sit down with Crows, another Lion has interest, Sun down to three

 THE WESTERN Bulldogs have emerged as a potential home for Brisbane midfielder Deven Robertson, who is expected to seek a fresh start elsewhere next season.

-West Coast is another side that is keen on Robertson, having chased him strongly when he was last out of contract in 2023, though the Dogs have also joined the pursuit of the tough inside ball winner.
+West Coast is another side that is keen on Robertson, having chased him strongly when he was last out of contract in 2023 as well, though the Dogs have also joined the pursuit of the tough inside ball winner.

 Robertson is without a deal at the Lions, having endured a frustrating campaign where he was limited to just four substitute appearances for the entire season.

-The Dogs and the Eagles have both investigated adding Robertson as a cut-price midfield option to bolster their on-ball depth, with his future likely to be decided across the next fortnight.
+The Dogs and Eagles have both investigated adding Robertson as a cut-price midfield option to bolster their onball depth, with his future likely to be decided across the next fortnight.

 Robertson wasn't part of Brisbane's 26-man Grand Final squad over the weekend, but has been a consistent performer at VFL level across the year where he has averaged 26.1 disposals and 6.6 tackles per game.